 Setting up an account on Zoom is pretty easy.
 You just need an email address (prob best to use a business one) and a decent picture.

 Once you’ve registered you can find your Personal Meeting ID under the Profile tab.
-This is a link you can use on demand for “meetings”.
+This is a link you can use for on-demand or ad-hoc “meetings”.

 Zoom Basic vs Zoom Pro